grepcats/faux-reddit/README.md

 * Program should allow user to "upvote" or "downvote" an article
   * Input: User clicks respective arrow
   * Output: respective arrow click is recorded on article object
+* Program should allow user to click "my subreddits" to see subreddits that are available to them
+  * Input: click "my subreddits"
+  * Output: menu of subreddits